 Another common mistake is not knowing the rules of the game.
 New players should read the rules of the game before playing, to avoid disappointment.
 A lot of providers will have the same basic set of playing rules, but some also have variations on top.
 As an example, one supplier in live blackjack may allow you to double your hand at any time.
 Others restrict you to only doubling when your hand value is 9, 10 or 11.

 Another common mistake is not understanding the different playing strategies for games.
 Most have them, so new players should do some research.
 A good example of this is Blackjack side bets, which is something I have noticed growing in popularity online.
 I have actually have a dedicated Blackjack side bets page on my website to explain in more detail what this is and where it is available.

-Be vigillant when it comes to Bonuses.
-They are generally not worth taking for live casino in my experience as the wagering requirements are so high on table games.
+Be vigilant when it comes to Bonuses.
+They are generally not worth taking for live casinos in my experience as the wagering requirements are so high on table games.
 Quite often a welcome bonus excludes live games completely.
 The special Live Casino bonuses are better, but they tend to be small.
 I personally prefer cash back when I’m playing so will hunt out those places that offer that, although they but can be difficult to find.

 Is there a way to spot a good Live Dealer Casino from a bad one?